apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

 A ZooKeeper client establishes a session with the ZooKeeper service by creating a handle to the service using a language binding.
-Once created, the handle starts of in the CONNECTING state and the client library tries to connect to one of the servers that make up the ZooKeeper service at which point it switches to the CONNECTED state.
+Once created, the handle starts off in the CONNECTING state and the client library tries to connect to one of the servers that make up the ZooKeeper service at which point it switches to the CONNECTED state.
 During normal operation will be in one of these